Sudhagar-Lakshmanan/OmniMart_BI_Project/05_PowerBI_Dashboard/README.md

 # Power BI Dashboard - Omnichannel Retail Behavior and Performance Analytics

 - This folder contains the **Power BI dashboard deliverables** for the project.
-- The dashboard helps analyze **customer behavior, revenue performance, product insights, campaigns, and support tickets** for the fictional retail client **OmniMart Pvt Ltd**.
+- The dashboard helps analyze **revenue performance, product insights, customer behavior, campaigns, and support tickets** for the fictional retail client **OmniMart Pvt Ltd**.

 **The artifacts include:**
 - The **interactive `.pbix` file** (main dashboard).